Amazon SES vs Mailgun

 Which is more popular, Amazon SES or Mailgun?

-On the Knock platform, Amazon SES handled 25M–100M messages from February 10th to May 11th compared to 100M–500M for Mailgun.
-Amazon SES is currently seeing declining volume, while Mailgun volume has remained stable.
+On the Knock platform, Amazon SES handled 25M–100M messages from April 13th to July 12th compared to 100M–500M for Mailgun.
+Amazon SES is currently trending upward in adoption, while Mailgun volume has remained stable.

 Can I use both Amazon SES and Mailgun together?